Restless Leg Syndrome Vitamins: What Helps?

 New Treatments for RLS

 Dopaminergic medications have been the mainstay treatment of RLS, also known as Willis-Ekbom disease.
-Some of the medications used to treat RLS in the past and now include:
+Some of the medications used to treat the symptoms of RLS in the past and now include:

 • L-dopa and dopamine agonists,